 Preponderance of evidence:

-Our most recently appointed Supreme Court Justice, Justice Kavanaugh was infamously accused of sexual assault by at least one woman.
+Our most recently appointed Supreme Court Justice, Justice Kavanaugh, was infamously accused of sexual assault by at least one woman.
 The allegations did not get to a court hearing, and it was confined to a congressional senate hearing.
 However, had a lawsuit been filed or criminal allegations been made, then two of those standards of proof could potentially apply depending on the situation.
-If the woman had filed a civil lawsuit, then the preponderance of evidence standard of proof would have applied.
-If criminal charges were filed, then the standard of proof would be beyond reasonable.
+If the woman had filed a civil lawsuit, the preponderance of evidence standard of proof would have applied.
+If criminal charges were filed, the standard of proof would be beyond reasonable.

 If you have any questions about standards of proof, how to meet your standard of proof in a car accident case, family, or criminal case, and are looking for a criminal defense attorney, family law attorney, or car accident attorney in North Houston; criminal defense attorney, family law attorney, or car accident attorney in Houston; criminal defense attorney, family law attorney, or car accident attorney in Texas; criminal defense attorney, family law attorney, or car accident attorney in Harris County; or criminal defense attorney, family law attorney, or car accident attorney in Montgomery County, call or email my office.
 At the A.T.
 Law Office, we handle family, criminal, and car accident cases.
-Our phone number is 832-800-5590 and the email is firstname.lastname@example.org.
-We also travel to different counties including but not limited to Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Ford Bend County, Waller County, and Brazoria
+Our phone number is 832-800-5590, and the email is firstname.lastname@example.org.
+We also travel to different counties, including but not limited to Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Fort Bend County, Waller County, and Brazoria.